ErwanBarbedor/Plume_-_TextEngine/readme.md

 - Configuration can now be local.
 - Add a warning if using `#` or `//` instead of `$` and `\--`.

+### Enhancement
+- When an error occurs in a Lua-defined macro, the line will no longer be printed twice in the error message.

 ### Fixes
 - Fix a bug causing `local_macro` and `lmacro` to be global.